OUR MISSION

 Current update in the energy claim:

-February 6, 2026: In the variable rate energy contract case, the Consumer Justice Foundation continues to bookbuild, seeking to represent both Dutch households and small businesses.
+February 6, 2026: In the Energy Claim, the Consumer Justice Foundation continues to bookbuild, seeking to represent both Dutch households and small businesses.
 Our multifaceted push has earned the Consumer Justice Foundation mentions in Dutch media, including De Telegraaf, ANP, Dutch News and other outlets.
 The Consumer Justice Foundation has retained the prestigious law firm bureau Brandeis to assist with the Foundation's mission.

 APPLE APP STORE ANTITRUST CLAIM

-Apple's abuse of its dominant position has caused developers to pay excessive prices for the distribution of iOS applications and in-app products, causing damage to iOS developers.
-At the same time, Apple has profited unlawfully, resulting in an unjust enrichment.
-Apple has violated EU and Dutch competition law.
-By means of specific rules on private enforcement, these laws offer direct protection to citizens and undertakings, including iOS developers, who have suffered damages as a consequence from these violations.
+Apple's abuse of its dominant position has caused iOS users to pay anti-competitive (excessive) prices for the use of iOS applications and in-app products, causing damage to consumers.
+At the same time, Apple has profited unlawfully from its violations of EU and Dutch competition law, resulting in unjust enrichment.
+By means of specific rules on private enforcement, these laws offer direct protection to customers, who have suffered damages as a consequence of these violations.

 Current update in the Apple claim:

-02 December 2025 – In the Apple iOS developer case, the Court of Justice of the European Union announced a judgment of the court stating Netherlands courts have jurisdiction to hear a representative action concerning the alleged anticompetitive conduct of Apple in relation to its App Store aimed at the Netherlands market.
-The court recalled settled case-law which allows the claimant in the case to bring the action.
+2 December 2025 – In the Apple iOS App Store case, the Court of Justice of the European Union handed down a judgment stating that the Netherlands courts have jurisdiction to hear a representative action concerning the alleged anti-competitive conduct of an operator of an online platform, such as Apple in relation to its App Store aimed at the Dutch market.
+The Court of Justice recalled settled case-law which allows the claimant to bring an action on the basis of the place where the damage occurred.
 “In that context, the Court finds that that identification of the place where the damage occurred, in order to determine the court having jurisdiction, meets the objectives of proximity, predictability of the rules governing jurisdiction, and the sound administration of justice,” it stated in its press release.

 PARTNERS

-The Foundation has retained the prestigious law firms of bureau Brandeis in the Energy Claim and Kennedy Van der Laan in the Apple Antitrust Claim, in collaboration with Hagens Berman EMEA LLP as the funder of the claims, to assist with the Foundation's mission.
-More information on these firms can be found at bureaubrandeis.com, kvdl.com, and hbemealaw.com.
+The Consumer Justice Foundation has retained the prestigious law firms and works together with professional funders with great expertise in class actions.
+The Consumer Justice Foundation engaged bureau Brandeis as counsel in collaboration with Hagens Berman EMEA LLP as the funder of the claims, to assist with the Foundation's mission.
+More information on these firms can be found at bureaubrandeis.com and hbemealaw.com.
 Hagens Berman EMEA LLP is the sibling office of US-based Hagens Berman Sobol Shapiro LLP (hbsslaw.com), which was named as top US class-action practice of the year for its pioneering work in this area of law.

 OUR GOVERNANCE

-In order to promote transparency and give you a better understanding of our work, we would like to explain in detail how our Foundation upholds compliance and how it is governed through various entities and management protocols.
-These entities include the Foundation itself, its funder, a board of directors, the board’s own supervisory group – the supervisory board, a management board, as well as the law firm litigating on behalf of those harmed by various kinds of fraud.
+In order to promote transparency and give you a better understanding of our work, the Consumer Justice Foundation would like to explain in more detail how it upholds compliance with the law and how it is governed through various entities and management protocols.
+These entities include the Foundation itself, its board of directors, and the supervisory board.
+Additionally, the funder is relevant as well as the law firms litigating on behalf of the Consumer Justice Foundation.

-Our Foundation is governed by a supervised board of directors, whose activities are managed by the Claim Code.
-The board of directors is obliged to comply with this Code and report on it annually.
-Board members receive a fee for expenses related to the functioning of the Foundation and for attending meetings.
+Our Foundation is governed by a supervised board of directors, whose activities are managed by the Claim Code (2019), which is also published on our website.
+The board of directors is therefore bound by this Claim Code and report on it annually.
+Board members receive a fee for expenses related to the functioning of the Consumer Justice Foundation and for attending meetings.
 These amounts are determined by the Supervisory Board.
 The board meets as often as the directors call a meeting and each director has one vote.

 Additional information about our board members: